 Now, there is no disputing that virtual learning can make changing jobs or moving up the career ladder easier.
 However, you need to remember that they aren’t perfect nor are they easy.

 As with all things, there are pros and cons to enrolling onto an online course.
 So, before you decide, we recommend looking at the following pros and cons.

-- Study while you earn – there is no need to change your work hours to attend classes or quit your job in order to go to a university far away.
-With live online courses, as you'll be able to pick and choose when you learn; you can easily fit your studies and assignments around your existing work hours, or even into them if your employer is happy for you to do so, enabling you to earn whilst you learn.
+There is no need to change your work hours to attend classes or quit your job in order to go to a university far away.
+With live online courses, you'll be able to pick and choose when you learn; you can easily fit your studies and assignments around your existing work hours, or even into them if your employer is happy for you to do so, enabling you to earn whilst you learn.

 Online courses can provide you with more flexibility to start at different times of the year.
 Even if they have exams, course suppliers will provide you with a list of recommended test centres where you can then pick and choose when you want to take your exams.